Expo 2020 Dubai: Swiss pavilion woos visitors with cutting edge innovations and the Alps magic

 -

-Videos00:14:22Expo 2020 Dubai: Swiss pavilion woos visitors with cutting edge innovations and the Alps magic
+Videos00:14:22Expo 2020 Dubai: Swiss pavilion woos visitors with cutting edge innovations and Alps magic

 -